What should I do when my dog arrives home after surgery?

 When do the stitches need to be removed?

 Most skin stitches or sutures are generally removed seven to fourteen days after the operation; the actual time depends on the type of surgery performed.
 You will be instructed if and when your dog should return for suture removal.
 In some cases, your veterinarian may use sutures that do not require removal.
 These sutures are placed under your dog’s skin and will dissolve in the coming weeks.
 Contact your veterinarian if you have any questions regarding your dog’s stitches.

 "In some cases, your veterinarian may use sutures that do not require removal."

 When can my dog resume normal activities?

 This will depend upon the type of operation your dog underwent.
 In most cases, your dog’s activity will need to be restricted for at least one to two weeks or until the sutures are removed (if the sutures are to be removed).
 During this time, limiting your dog’s activity is essential to prevent the incision from opening.
 It is also essential to avoid swimming or baths during this time, as moisture can help introduce bacteria into the wound and lead to infection.
 Your veterinarian will give you detailed instructions on activity restrictions and other post-operative instructions.

 Will my dog receive medication after his surgery?

-After surgery, your dog may be sent home with pain medications or other oral medications.
-If you have been given any medication to give your dog, please READ THE LABEL CAREFULLY and ensure that you administer all medication as instructed.
+After surgery, your dog may be sent home with pain or other oral medications.
+If you have been given any medication to give your dog, please READ THE LABEL CAREFULLY and ensure that you administer ALL medication as instructed.
 If you are having trouble treating your dog, please contact the hospital for advice.